adityasolanki205/German-Credit-Using-Flask/README.md

-# Supervised Learning on German Credit Data
+# Deep Learning on German Credit Data

 This is a **Supervised Learning Project on German Credit Data**.In this repository we will just implement this application using Flask Architecture to run it on Google Cloud.
 The complete process to Train and test is present [here](https://github.com/adityasolanki205/German-Credit).This model is trained to detect if the transaction is Fraud or not.
 In this repository a complete process of Supervised Learning is explained.
 This Repository is divided into 2 parts: